 They call it a stand down, they climb out of their patrol cars, huddle in groups and bum cigarettes off each other.

 Then they talk, of other more spectacular crime scenes, of touch and go shootouts or about that new blonde with the cute ass in Flying Squad.

 One of the cops notices me and sidles up.

-“You know I get so angry when people shot at me,” says the cop, staring at the dejected robber, who just an hour earlier had a gun in his hand and was trading shots with the police.
+“You know I get so angry when people shot at me,” says the cop, staring at the dejected robber, who just an hour earlier was shooting it out with the police.

 I look behind me, there’s this Indian peeping over the wall of his house.

 I know if I pop the guy, this is the kind of man who will go straight to the media.

 So I put my gun away.
 I waited for backup to arrive and when they did we chatted lekker, like we are doing now.
 Only muchhhh later did we call the paramedics.
 They took one look at him and called the morgue van.”

 The cop, laughs, throws his cigarette in the gutter, then looks at me.
 His eyes widening a touch as he noticed for the first time my notebook.
 “But hey, you from the media, you cant write this”.